AdamLnenicka/AdamLnenicka/README.md

 <h1>Hi, I'm Adam! <br/>Systems Administration Student</a>, IT enthusiast</a> </h1>

 - 🌱 I’m currently learning: Virtualization and cloud services
-- 🔭 I’m currently working on projects: System design from the information security manager's point of view, Administration of MySQL and NoSQL database systems, Implementation of ITIL framework
+- 🔭 I’m currently working on projects: Information security in system development, Administration of MySQL and NoSQL database systems, Implementation of ITIL framework

 <h2>👨‍💻 Administration Projects:</h2>